Here's Proof That Game of Thrones Fashion Is From the Runway

 Missandei

-No more crop tops for Missandei — she traded in midriff-baring looks for a military style ensemble complete with a leather harness, which makes us think she might have started doing her accessory shopping at Zayna Bayne.
+No more crop tops for Missandei — she traded in midriff-baring looks for a military style ensemble complete with a leather harness, which makes us think she might have started doing her accessory shopping at Zana Bayne.

 Theon and Yara Greyjoy